MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/dynamic-search.md

 **Example Scenario**

-John is a store employee who works at an xbox retail store.
+John is a store employee who works at an Xbox retail store.
 The store uses a bot to take new purchase requests from customers.
-A customer can search from the thousands of games available Typeahead search in Adaptive Card is used to search and select customers' choices.
+A customer can search from the thousands of games available.
+Typeahead search in Adaptive Card is used to search and select customers' choices.

 **To use typeahead search in Adaptive Cards**